 Duty Reduction on Electric Vehicles

-The budget includes a proposal to lower customs duties on Nickel ore and concentrates from 5% to 0%, Nickel Oxide from 10% to 0%, Ferro Nickel from 15% to 2.5 percent.
+The budget includes a proposal to lower customs duties on Nickel ore and concentrates from 5% to 0%, Nickel Oxide from 10% to 0%, and Ferro Nickel from 15% to 2.5 percent.
 Nickel Manganese Cobalt (NMC) is a vital part of lithium-ion batteries, which are utilized in electric vehicles (EVs).

 India has limited reserves of these ores and battery manufacturing is highly dependent on them.
 Hence, nickel alloys are mostly imported.
 The customs tax decrease will help local EV battery producers lower production costs.